On Beyond Zebra!: Legacy

 Some of the animals from On Beyond Zebra! appear in the 1975 CBS TV Special The Hoober-Bloob Highway.
-In this segment, Hoober-Bloob babies don't have to be humans if they don't choose to be, so Mr. Hoober-Bloob shows them a variety of different animals; including ones from On Beyond Zebra! and If I Ran the Zoo (1950).
-Such animals include: a Jogg-oon, a Sneedle, a Zatz-it, a Wumbus, and a Yekko.
+In this segment, Hoober-Bloob babies don't have to be humans if they don't choose to be, so Mr. Hoober-Bloob shows them a variety of different animals, including ones from On Beyond Zebra! and If I Ran the Zoo (1950).
+Such animals include a Jogg-oon, a Sneedle, a Zatz-it, a Wumbus, and a Yekko.
 The book was infrequently reprinted.
 Open Library lists American editions in 1955, 1983, and 1999.
 A British edition was published in 2012.
+In the 2008 American animated film Horton Hears a Who!, Zatz-its appear as residents of the Jungle of Nool.

 Withdrawal from publication

-On March 2, 2021, Dr. Seuss Enterprises, owner of the rights to Seuss's works, withdrew On Beyond Zebra! and five other books from publication because of imagery they deemed as "hurtful and wrong".
-The book depicts a character called "Nazzim of Bazzim".
-Nazzim is "of unspecified nationality".
-He rides a "Spazzim", a fantasy-creature resembling a camel.
-The Vancouver Sun described the "problematic imagery" as "probably the least obvious" of the six books removed from publication.
+On March 2, 2021, Dr. Seuss Enterprises discontinued publication of On Beyond Zebra! and five other Dr. Seuss titles, citing "hurtful and wrong" imagery.
+While the company did not specify the problematic content, many observers speculated that the withdrawal of On Beyond Zebra! stemmed from the character of "the Nazzim of Bazzim".
+Depicted riding a camel-like "Spazzim", the Nazzim was interpreted as a stereotypical portrayal of a Middle Eastern individual.

-Kyle Smith of the National Review describes Nazzim as "a proud-looking camel-riding Arab nobleman".
-Smith argues that only someone "hypersensitive" would take offense at this image.
-Smith notes that the Dr. Seuss books as a whole have been accused of both overrepresenting white people, and of depicting non-white people in a "blithe comical sensibility".
+Kyle Smith of the National Review defended the Nazzim as "a proud-looking camel-riding Arab nobleman", arguing that only someone "hypersensitive" would take offense.
+Dan McLaughlin of the Pittsburgh Post-Gazette noted that while Seuss's books had long been critiqued for their lack of non-white representation, the company's decision paradoxically removed the very titles that featured such characters.

-According to an article of the Pittsburgh Post-Gazette, Nazzim is a "vaguely Arab-looking character".
-According to Dan McLaughlin, the article's author, Nazzim appears on a single page, not the entire book.
-McLaughlin notes that Dr. Seuss' books have been accused of featuring too few non-white people, but the then-recent decision withdrew from publication the ones which do feature non-white people.
-He agrees that Nazzim's depiction is a vague stereotype of a foreign culture.
-He argues, however, that a conception of foreignness is necessary when introducing children to the idea that the world includes people with "different ways of life".

-According to an article of Distractify, Nazzim "is a man who appears to be of Middle Eastern descent".
-The animal which he rides resembles a camel.